Click to see large version of 4WD

 Title of Website - Aussie Holiday - Travel Australia on a Budget

-Home Page Book Hotel Camps Australia Create Web Album Site Map
+Home Page Camps Australia Advertise Site Map

 Send email to Aussie Holiday Admin

-Trips & Photos 4WD Camper Trailer Food Equipment Accommodation Planning Tips & Tricks Seniors & Retirees Aussie Glossary Shop Online Advertise
+Trips & Photos 4WD & Motorhome Camper Trailer Food Equipment Accommodation Planning Tips & Tricks Aussie Glossary

 Equipment Page - The latest equipment purchases

-The latest purchase is an electric motor for the canoe.
+The latest purchase in Australia, is an electric motor for the canoe.
 Yes, I know we need the exercise and we DO still intend to paddle most places but for trips like the one we made across Lake Catharaba and up the Noosa Everglades a motor will be very helpful.
 We bought a small Sevylor Electric Motor.
 We have purchased a fibreglass and plywood bracket kit sold by Kayanu to attach it with.
 See the photos of the bracket and the motor.
 We used it on our trip to Boondooma Dam.
 It doesn't go very fast so we used it mostly as assisted paddling for those long stretches but when you want a rest it is nice to sit back and let the motor do the work for you.
 If you want something with a bit more speed (and you have a lot more $$$) then you can't go past the Minn Kota electric motor.
 For our purposes the Sevylor seems sufficient.

 To allow for extra shade from the heat and protection from rain we have had two canvas awnings made up for the van.
 We already had the full annexe that goes on one side and the awning for that is mounted in a bag along the van's roofline.
 We put on metal sliders on the other 3 sides of the van so that we can choose where we place the two awnings, if at all.
-The awnings are well made, fully reinforced with eyelets and rope by Bob's Canvas at Springwood (32902323).

 Click photo to enlarge